Sopur/Discord-user-bots/README.md

 client.on.message_read: function (message) { }, // Will be used when you/the client read a message

 client.on.channel_update: function (channel) { }, // Will be used when a channel is updated

+client.on.guild_join: function (guild) { }, // Will be used when a guild is added to your user

+client.on.guild_leave: function (guild) { }, // Will be used when a guild is removed from your user

 ```